[?] Subscribe To This Site

 • Thrianta

-Different Types of Rabbits: Rabbits with Rex Fur
+Different Types of Rabbits: Those with Rex Fur

 If a hair follicle of a normally furred rabbit contains about 14 hairs, a rex hair follicle might contain up to 50 hairs each.
 Rex fur is 1/2 inch to 7/8 inch in length.
 Rex in the UK have the shorter fur, which is amazingly even in length.
 The ideal length in the US is specified at 5/8 inch.
 It’s very dense, and plush to the touch.
 The fur stands straight up, with guard hairs being the same length, ideally, as the undercoat.

 At one time years ago, breeders were trying to add a "rexed" variety to every breed imaginable.
-Breeders finally created a separate breed altogether and called it Castorrex - "king of beavers," referring to the variety of rex that today we call castor (in color like a beaver).
-This name was quickly shortened to simply Rex, when other varieties were created.
+Breeders finally created a separate breed altogether and called it Castorrex - "king of beavers," referring to the variety of rex that today we call castor ("in color like a beaver").
+This name was quickly shortened to simply Rex (King), when other varieties were created.

 Pet a rex - the rex fur should be so dense and upright as to resist the pressure of your hand.
-Me?
-I have a hard time keeping my hands off ‘em!
+It's hard keeping one's hands off them!

-Different Types of Rabbits: Rabbits with Satin Fur
+Different Types of Rabbits: Those with Satin Fur

 • Satin Angora